Vikram (actor): Early life and family

-Vikram was born as Kennedy John Victor on 17 April 1966 to a Christian father and a Hindu mother.
-His father, John Victor (alias Vinod Raj) was a native of Paramakudi and ran away from home to start a career in films, but worked only in minor roles.
+Vikram was born as Kennedy John Victor on 17 April 1966 to a Tamil Christian father and a Tamil Hindu mother.
+His father, John Victor (alias Vinod Raj) was a native of Paramakudi who left his home to start a career in films, but worked only in minor roles.
 Vikram's mother, Rajeshwari, was a government officer who reached the rank of sub-collector.
 Rajeshwari was born in a Hindu family with film connections.
-Her brother, Thiagarajan, is an established director-actor in the Tamil film industry; he is the father of actor Prashanth, in this way, Vikram and Prashanth are first cousins.
+Her brother, Thiagarajan, is an established director-actor in the Tamil film industry; he is the father of actor Prashanth, making him Vikram's first cousin (although the two have never openly acknowledged this relationship).
 Vikram has two siblings, both younger to him.
 His brother, Arvind, appeared in the low-budget Tamil film, Eppo Kalyanam (2022).
 His sister, Anitha, is a teacher.

 Vikram's father, Vinod Raj, was a small time actor who did not fare successfully in films and only managed to act in supporting roles in Tamil films and television serials.
 This inspired Vikram to take theatre lessons and become professionally trained in classical and cinema dance forms to ensure that he became a leading actor.
 Vikram decided to use a screen name because he disliked his original name, Kennedy, and he also felt that such a foreign name was not a fit name for an actor in Tamil films.
 He took the name Vikram (a Hindu name) which means "man who does great deeds."
 In one interview, he said that he was also inspired to take the name because it was a mixture of several names dear to him: "Vi" from his father's name (Vinod), "K" from Kennedy, "Ra" from his mother's name (Rajeshwari) and "ram" from his sun sign, Aries.